 There have been many advancements in aircraft component labeling.
 From handwritten labels to Radio Frequency Identification (RFID), we have come a long way.
 Maybe you remember handwritten, paper labels?
 This antiquated system of documentation was once considered the only way to document and label an aircraft component.
 Bar codes were even considered a transformative approach to labeling, however, they could only code the part number and serial number.

 With the introduction of Quick Response (QR) codes, all the information on a given component is quickly available.
-A QR code is a machine-readable optical label, which can be scanned for information about the item to which it is attached.
-The data that can be generated can provide information on the time between overhauls (TBO), service bulletin incorporation, and other necessary data.
+A QR code is a machine-readable optical label, which is scanned for information about the item to which it is attached.
+The generated data provides information on the time between overhauls (TBO), service bulletin incorporation, and other necessary data.

 2. The Evolution From Handwritten Logbooks to Electronic Logbooks

-The switch to electronic logbooks enabled quicker data entry, and allowed data to store fault reports, light logs, maintenance orders, and service records.
-As faults are recorded, the data is forwarded to ground crews at the destination so that it can be accessed, and proper actions taken.
+The switch to electronic logbooks enabled quicker data entry and allowed data to store fault reports, light logs, maintenance orders, and service records.
+As issues are recorded, the data is forwarded to ground crews at the destination so that it can be accessed and immediate actions taken to prevent downtime.

 3. Remote Connectivity Technology

-This achievement in aviation maintenance potentially provides more efficiency in safety inspections.
-Both airline companies and passengers can benefit, since remote connectivity can minimize flight delays as well as increase how quickly an aircraft can be serviced, otherwise known as aircraft turnaround.
+This achievement in aviation maintenance provides more efficiency in safety inspections.
+Both airline companies and passengers can benefit, since remote connectivity minimizes flight delays as well as increases how quickly an aircraft is serviced, otherwise known as aircraft turnaround.

 CloudVisit’s Aviation Maintenance Software is a leading remote connectivity platform optimized for aircraft inspection.
-The software provides more than remote inspection capabilities, and includes functionalities that streamline the aviation maintenance, repair and overhaul (MRO) workflow.
-These functionalities include: videoconferencing, audio and video recording and playback, image markup, enhanced data reporting, cloud storage, and much more.
+The software provides tools for remote inspection capabilities and includes functionalities that streamline the aviation maintenance, repair and overhaul (MRO) workflow.
+These functionalities include videoconferencing, audio and video recording and playback, image markup, screen sharing, enhanced data reporting, cloud storage, and much more.